jacobxperez/rams/CONTRIBUTING.md

 ## Design Principles

 In The Power of Less, author [Leo Babauta](https://leobabauta.com/) demonstrates how to streamline your life by identifying the essential and eliminating the unnecessary.
-By focusing on the essential and allowing everything else to drop away you will become less stressed and more productive.
+By focusing on the essentials and allowing everything else to drop away you will become less stressed and more productive.

 1. Identify the essential
 2. Eliminate the rest

-These two principles, identifying the essential and eliminate the rest form the foundation of this project.
+These two principles, identifying the essential and eliminating the rest form the foundation of this project.

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 > — Antoine de Saint-Exupery